 - (1) Filing of Lists, Inventories, Schedules, Statements. - (A) Lists, inventories, schedules, and statements of financial affairs theretofore filed shall be deemed to be filed in the chapter 7 case, unless the court directs otherwise.
-If they have not been previously filed, the debtor shall comply with Rule 1007 as if

-(B) If a statement of intention is required, it shall be filed within 30 days after entry of the order of conversion or before the first date set for the meeting of creditors, whichever is earlier.
+If they have not been previously filed, the debtor shall comply with Rule 1007 as if an order for relief had been entered on an involuntary petition on the date of the entry of the order directing that the case continue under chapter 7. - (B) If a statement of intention is required, it shall be filed within 30 days after entry of the order of conversion or before the first date set for the meeting of creditors, whichever is earlier.
 The court may grant an extension of time for cause only on written motion filed, or oral request made during a hearing, before the time has expired.
 Notice of an extension shall be given to the United States trustee and to any committee, trustee, or other party as the court may direct.